jrdennisoss/dosboxrm/NOTES_MPEG.md

   Normal MPEG-1 PS asset detected.
 Frame rate code=0x4
 ```

-Note: The `is_magical_asset` tool will only exit with a code of 0 if the file is a detected magical asset.
+Note: The `is_magical_asset` tool will only exit with a code of 0 if it detects that the file is a magical asset.

 ### Conversion

-To retrieve a static `f_code` value which can be used to play a magical asset, the
+To retrieve a static `f_code` value to play a magical asset, the
 `find_magical_f_code` tool can be used.
 For example:
 ```